AHRC White Rose College of the Arts and Humanities (WRoCAH) Open Competition Studentships

 A Doctoral Training Partnership of the Universities of York, Leeds and Sheffield

 WRoCAH is responsible for the distribution of AHRC-funded studentships for York, Leeds and Sheffield and coordinates the doctoral training programme.
-At least 48 AHRC Open Competition Studentships are available across the three institutions for October 2021 entry.
+Around 45 AHRC Open Competition Studentships are available across the three institutions for October 2022 entry.

 Open to International (including EU) and UK (home) students.

 Students can make one application for funding through the open competition at either York, Leeds or Sheffield.

 Projects are welcome from all departments, as long as the research falls within the remit of the AHRC.

 All students are eligible to receive a full award, to include fees and a stipend at the standard UKRI Home level.
 Applicants liable for international fees will have the difference between the home and international fee rate met by their University.